top of page

 After finishing my Bachelor of Psychology, I met Professor-Fellow-Nerd Rick Richardson (PhD Supervisor) and completed a PhD in fear learning.
 I also enrolled in the Master of Clinical Psychology program.
 I found out during this time that I love working with parents and children, and not serial killers.

-I completed my postdoctoral at the Centre for Emotional Health (Macquarie University) in childhood anxiety disorders and followed this with a permanent academic position at the Department of Educational Studies (Macquarie University).
+I completed my postdoctoral at the Centre for Emotional Health (Macquarie University) in childhood anxiety disorders and followed this with a permanent academic position at the Department of Educational Studies (Macquarie University; 2016-2020).
 During my years in academia, I published studies in parental factors in anxiety, children and fear learning, and more generally in mental health and education (see here).
 I was featured in Old People's Home for Teenagers (ABC ,Season 3), Old People's Home for 4 year olds (ABC, Season 2The Sydney Morning Herald The Conversation, and ABC News for my research and clinical expertise.
 Due to growing demand in my private practice and consultancy work, I left academia in January 2020.

 I work with the Black Dog Institute in a number of roles, with a focus on mental health literacy in the corporate/workplace sector.
 I hosted their Expert Insights monthly podcast from 2019-2022.
 In my clinical work, I have a special interest in childhood anxiety disorders and oppositional defiant disorder.
 I also enjoy treating complex OCD in children and adults.

 In my spare time, I travel and play soccer + netball on several teams ... badly.
 I'm also getting old, so you can ask me any trivia about X-FilesBuffy The Vampire Slayer, and Tudor history.
 I will likely have an overly detailed but correct answer for you.
-I love art and comedians, because what they do requires a great deal of dedication and vision.
-I am currently involved in a Zelda: Tears of the Kingdom quest with one of my favourite people, which of course involves a great deal of yelling directions and exasperated sighs.

 Carol N_027_bw_WEB.jpg